 Failed and Repeated Courses

-We will use the highest grade reported for any repeated/failed course.
+The University of Guelph will use the highest grade reported from a Ministry-approved institution for any repeated courses.

 Timing and Process for Admission Decisions

 If you are currently enrolled full time in high school and you meet the minimum admission requirements, you will be considered for admission on an ongoing basis, beginning January 2022.

 Timing of offers (January to end of May) and the grades considered for each round of offers are as follows: